kar137/security-automation-python/README.md

 ---

 ## 2. WebScanCrawler
-### Problem Statement
-Develop a web crawler that scans a website for basic security vulnerabilities, including:
+Developed a web crawler that scans a website for basic security vulnerabilities, including:
 - Missing HTTP security headers.
 - Outdated software versions (if visible in headers or HTML).
 - Forms lacking proper security attributes.